JJsdxd/Levantate-REST/README.md

 2. **Setting up the Database**

    Make sure postgres is installed on your device if not , download it from [here](https://www.postgresql.org/download).
 Optionally you can install pgAdmin.

-   Creat a database on your local machine.
+Then      creat a database on your local machine.

 4. **Update database credentials in application.properties**